 If you encounter issues with the Levels or boundaries of auto-generated Spaces, you have two options for resolution:

-8. All auto-generated elements are automatically set to Going On-Display, meaning they will be visible in your Empower PWA after your next Public Bundle is published.
+โAll auto-generated elements are automatically set to Published, meaning they will be visible in your Empower PWA after your next Release.

-• To keep any element from being visible in the Empower PWA, you will need to manually set it to Keep Off-Display.
+To keep any element from being visible in the Empower PWA, you will need to manually set them Draft.

-With your IMDF file successfully uploaded and verified, you’re ready to enrich your Spaces by adding additional details, such as Images, Audio, and Content Blocks, or by associating Objects to them.
-This efficient process aligns your digital Venue with your physical space, reducing the need for manual setup.
-If you have any questions or need assistance, don’t hesitate to reach out to the Pladia CS Team.
+With your IMDF file successfully uploaded and verified, youโre ready to enrich your Spaces by adding additional details, such as Images, Audio, and Content Blocks, or by associating Objects with them.
+The IMDF upload aligns your digital Venue with your physical space, and reduces the need for manual setup.